arnowelzel/lightbox-photoswipe/readme.txt

 4) When looping is disabled, this also applies to the desktop view.

 5) The grey placeholder for images when opening the lightbox is not visible (this was accomplished by adding `display: none;` for the placeholder).

+6) Arrows for next and previous picture will be hidden for the first or last picture if no endless loop is activated.

+7) When using full picture size in desktop view the UI elements will hide automatically and not only after a mouse movemment and the image caption will also be hidden together with the navigation.

 = Licensing =